 Not only is this piece a strong start to the issue, but it demonstrates why Nietfeld deserves to have won the Nonfiction Contest for Emerging Writers.

-In this issue: the winning essay from the 2019 Nonfiction Contest by Emi Nietfeld.
+In this issue of Boulevardthe winning essay from the 2019 Nonfiction Contest by Emi Nietfeld.
 An interview featuring Téa Obreht.
 A new fiction piece by Joyce Carol Oates, and a story by Mary Troy.
 The winning poems from the 2019 Poetry Contest by A.D.
 Lauren-Abunassar.
 A collection translated by Yifei Wu of the initial days of the Wuhan quarantine.
-Plus even more contributors which you can learn about at our Mag Stand.